grantj-re3/HandyIctDoco/git/NOTES_createGithubRepo.md

 ### At web browser

 - Repo name: GITHUB_USER / myrepo
-- Added short description
+- Add a short description
 - Do not add any files (eg. README.md) unless you:
   - are happy for your REAL email address to be exposed and
   - are happy to perform a "git pull ..." to merge with local commits.
-- Note that the Github repository *description* is not stored in a repo file (ie. not visible via 'git ls-files') hence CAN be modified without revealing your REAL email address.
+- Note that the Github repository *description* is not stored in a repo file (ie. not visible via 'git ls-files') hence *can* be modified without revealing your *real* email address.

 - Email addresses:
   - Keep real/valid email address hidden.